kluete/p2plocal/readme.md

 * error handling is rudimentary:
   * fatal-level: stdout message or assert()
   * application-level: stdout message or silent ignore
-* for simplicity's sake, peer names can only be a single (printable) character, so the practical per mesh peer size limit must be around 80 peers
+* for simplicity's sake, peer names can only be a single (printable) ASCII character, so the practical per mesh peer size limit must be around 80 peers
   * if names were lengthened, the limit would be the number of available host ports (somewhere under 65535 - 1024)
 * if a peer's address were increased to a full `<ip4:port>`, the limit would be much higher (under 2^24)
-* peer-to-peer message sizes are limited by the maximum IPv4 packet size: 65507 bytes, minus 2 bytes for the application-level protocol header
+* peer-to-peer message size is limited by the maximum IPv4 packet size: 65507 bytes, minus 2 bytes for the application-level protocol header
+* from wikipedia: "UDP has no garantee of delivery, ordering, or duplicate protection"
 * there's no other hardcoded application software limit

-Other than above-mentioned limitations, the system itself is fairly scalable:
+Other than above-mentioned limitations, the system itself is fairly scalable, although:
 * large vanilla message payloads would benefit from a pre-allocated memory buffer pool
 * network writes could be asynchronous but would need more complex source memory allocation
 * hashmap access isn't a real (terminal) bottleneck as their bucket size could be fine-tuned.